devonik/nuxt-i18n-data/README.md

 ```

 ### POST - /api/i18n/

-> POST / update a message is currently only possible with custom API.
-For google post support the project have to use the google sdk cause of oauth needed
+#### Google Spreadsheet API

+Not implemented

-1. Custom API (runtimeConfig: i18nData.api.url)
+#### Custom API

+To post a single message to a custom api you have to set the runtime config i18nData.api.url.
+Additional you can set header via runtime config i18nData.api.apiKey and/or i18nData.api.headers.
+See src/runtime/types.ts I18nDataApiConfig for all attributes

 The DTO post from client have to be
 ```json
 [